 When Susan Chibnall and her husband cancel their tickets to Switzerland, United Airlines promises them they can use their credit for a year.
 So why have their tickets expired?

 We are now planning a trip abroad for this December.
-My husband called United to rebook our tickets.
+My husband called United Airlines to rebook our tickets.
 Much to our shock, the agent told my husband that we had to fly before Dec.
-24, 2017, but we had to have booked our tickets by July 19, the one-year anniversary of our initial purchase date.
+24, but we had to have booked our tickets by July 19, the one-year anniversary of our initial purchase date.

 After I furnished you with additional contact information, you got in touch with the right person at United.
-Not only did the airline allow you to use your tickets, but it also connected you with a ticket agent who helped you book your trip to Switzerland.
+Not only did United Airlines allow you to use your tickets, but it also connected you with a ticket agent who helped you book your trip to Switzerland.
 The agent was “gracious, calm, polite, and reassuring,” you told me.
 “Truly excellent customer service.”
 That’s what I like to hear.